microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 Allowing for partial checkouts of the tree has implications on the layout of the storage data.
 For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only a partial checkout, it must be able to access data for only the portion of the tree that it knows and cares about.
 Likewise, it must be able to update parts of the tree `incrementally` to minimize writes.

-[9/6 3:10 PM] Taylor Williams
-he asked today if it will cover:
-Virtualization
-Incrementality (chunking)

-Versioning ("how do you manage to have different revisions of state") and I said yes, to all three. seem fair?

-[9/6 3:11 PM] Taylor Williams
-specifically, it does describe how we'd make the SPICE tree (and others) copy-on-write, ya?

-[9/6 3:11 PM] Taylor Williams
-and it notes how it works with CAS/immutability?

 ## Blobs and Chunks

 In order to allow partial checkouts, clients split the tree into contiguous regions of nodes called `chunks` according to a chunking algorithm.
 For example: